mohit493/Practice_GESIS_YouTube_Text_Emoji_Analysis/README.md

-# Practice_BagOfWords
+# Bag of words

-A practice repository for GESIS workshop: Automatic Sampling and Analysis of Youtube Data.
+A practice repository for GESIS workshop: **Automatic Sampling and Analysis of Youtube Data.**

 + Youtube api
 + Processing and cleaning user comments.